hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

 -    The notebook has been configured to work on Google Colab with specific paths set for Google Drive.
 Thus, it's tested on the Google Colab environment with internet connectivity and access to Google Drive.

-### ✨Instructions✨

--    Open the Jupyter Notebook:
-        Open the model_compile.ipynb notebook in Jupyter or Google Colab.

--   Run the Notebook:
-        Execute the cells sequentially, which will involve mounting the drive, loading data, training models, and visualizing results.

 ### ✨Typical Installation Time✨